 Knowledge is power ~ Francis Bacon, Philosopher, 1561-1626

-A post in dedication to my little sister, Katya, who started university in Sydney, Australia this week.
+I dedicate this post to my little sister, Katya, who started university in Sydney, Australia, this week.

-If these prestigious institutions represent the brain, then Harvard Square is the town’s beating heart.
-A gathering place for authors, poets, publishers, printers, teachers, and students for centuries, it is pretty much that way today, albeit against a different scape of storefronts.
+If these prestigious institutions represent the town’s brain, then Harvard Square is the beating heart.
+A gathering place for authors, poets, publishers, printers, teachers, and students for centuries, it is pretty much that way today, albeit in a sea of storefronts.

-It’s not hard to find yourself reminiscing about the days of student-life in these surrounds.
-Ahh, the good old days, when labour intensive assignments, looming deadlines, exams, and anxiety over grade-averages seemed like the biggest concerns in the world.
+It’s not hard wishing yourself back to student life in these surroundings.
+Ahh, the good old days, when laborious assignments, looming deadlines, upcoming exams, and sleepless nights seemed like the biggest concerns in the world.

-With MIT to the Square’s Northeast, and Harvard Business School to the South, there’s plenty of opportunity to act like the resident-student – so revel in this feeling.
-Something has got to be said for osmosis – being surrounded by so much knowledge, so much brainpower, you’ll even feel smarter.
+With MIT in the Northeast, and Harvard Business School to the South, revel in the student-filled atmosphere.
+Something has got to be said for osmosis – being surrounded by so much knowledge, so much brainpower, makes you feel smarter.

 A River Runs Through It

-Make your first stop Harvard Square, where history and the present exists side by side.
+Visit Harvard Square, where history and the present merge.

-First published American poet, Anne Bradstreet, was a former Harvard Square resident, and American poetry greats of the 19th and 20th century – Wadsworth Longfellow, James Russell Lowell, T.S.
-Eliot and E. E. Cummings – were no strangers to the area either.
+the first published American poet, Anne Bradstreet, was a former Harvard Square resident, and American poetry greats of the 19th and 20th century – Wadsworth Longfellow, James Russell Lowell, T.S.
+Eliot and E. E. Cummings – were friends of the area too.

 Once a mecca for booksellers, Harvard Book Store was established in 1932 and is one of the few independents left standing in the Square.
-Browse the well stocked shelves and rifle through its bargain table.
-You might even have the penchant to self-publish that novel you’ve kept filed away on your hard drive.
-A far cry from the old-fashioned press, and in a nod to the science and technology so engrained in the area, the store is equipped with a book-making robot nicknamed Paige M. Gutenborg.
+Browse the well-stocked shelves and rifle through its bargain table.
+You might even be inclined to self-publish that novel you’ve kept filed away.
+In a nod to the science and technology so engrained in the area, the store is equipped with a book-making robot nicknamed Paige M. Gutenborg.
 Simply state your print run and consider yourself published!
 You might even get your book shelved in the store, or featured on their website, harvard.com

 Definition: Gutenborg 3.0 is an end-to-end platform that optimizes your publishing process.

 Around the corner, on Massachusetts Ave and Plympton Street, is the Grolier Poetry Book Shop.
-Next door to one another, these two form a formidable pair; like each other’s bookends, they live on to tell the stories of a near-extinct breed of booksellers.
+Located next door to one another, these two are a formidable pair.
+Standing like bookends, they live to tell the stories of a diminishing breed of booksellers.

-Meandering through Harvard Square is fun; the streets and paved alleys are easy to navigate.
-Pass by the old-school stationer and the greeting-card-chain, Papyrus; pop into Planet Records on John F Kennedy Street as well as the next-door Raven Used Books, just under The Harvard Shop…
+Meandering through Harvard Square is fun.
+The paved streets and alleyways are easy to navigate.
+You’ll pass by the old-school stationer and Planet Records on John F Kennedy Street, as well as the next-door Raven Used Books, just below The Harvard Shop…

 The name Harvard comes from the college’s first benefactor, the young minister John Harvard of Charlestown.
 Upon his death in 1638, he left his library and half his estate to the institution… by vote of the Great and General Court of the Massachusetts Bay Colony.*

-Harvard Yard is the historic centre of Harvard University – established in 1636, it is the oldest institution of higher education in the States.
-Enter through its imposing gates and come face to face with about 25 acres of university sprawl (note that Harvard’s real estate holdings are total: 5,076 acres).
-In the centre is the grassy Tercentenary Theater; framed on each of its sides by The Harry Elkins Widener Memorial Library, Memorial Church, Emerson Hall for Philosophy, and the University’s longest-standing building – Massachusetts Hall, constructed in 1720.
+Harvard Yard is the historic centre of Harvard University.
+Established in 1636, it is the oldest institution of higher education in the States.
+You can enter its imposing gates to access 25 acres of university sprawl (note that Harvard’s real estate holdings total 5,076 acres).
+The central Tercentenary Theater is surrounded by The Harry Elkins Widener Memorial Library, Memorial Church, Emerson Hall for Philosophy, and the University’s longest-standing building, Massachusetts Hall, which was constructed in 1720.

-Pathways, dormitories, more libraries (together, they house 17 million volumes!), and classrooms intersect the area within its expanse.
-The Faculties for Fine Art, Humanities, and Visual Studies line Harvard Yard to its east – despite being located just across the street – together with a number of the university’s museums.
+Pathways lead to dormitories, classrooms, and more libraries (together, they house 17 million volumes!).
+The Faculties for Fine Art, Humanities, and Visual Studies line Harvard Yard to its east, together with a number of the university’s museums.

-If you’re in need of some luck, rubbing the left foot on the statue of John Harvard in the Yard’s grounds may help you out.
-Boy, is that boot polished! … Can’t say the same for the shoe on the other foot.
+If you’re in need of some luck, rubbing the left foot on the statue of John Harvard in the Yard’s grounds might bring some luck.
+(And boy, is that boot polished! … I can’t say the same for the shoe on the other foot.)

 The mission of MIT is to advance knowledge and educate students in science, technology and other areas of scholarship that will best serve the nation and the world in the 21st century — whether the focus is cancer, energy, economics or literature.***

-You’ll meet Kismet, one of the world’s first social robots; marvel at the kinetic sculptures, moving with quiet precision; become entangled in the wires of the most complex homemade modular electronic music synthesizer you’ve ever seen.
+You’ll meet Kismet, one of the world’s first social robots, see kinetic sculptures, and witness the most complex homemade modular electronic music synthesizer.
 Called the Paradiso Synthesizer, it was built by Joe Paradiso in the MIT Media Lab, mostly between 1975 and 1985.

 For an authentic Cambridge experience, we stayed at the Irving House Inn.
 This is a lovely B&B, run by a friendly and helpful staff.
-It is located on a residential street and a short walk away from Harvard Yard, which is adjacent to Harvard University.
-Surrounded by Federal Revival homes and red-brick dorm buildings, it’s as if you’re staying on campus.
+It is located on a residential street and a short walk away from Harvard Yard, adjacent to Harvard University.
+Surrounded by Federal Revival homes and red-brick dorm buildings, it feels as if you’re on campus.

 One of the advantages of staying in Cambridge means that you can leave your car in the lodging’s parking lot and discover the neigbourhood on foot.
 There’s no rush, unless you have a looming deadline to contend with…